 Bellingham, WA 98225-9009

 While not required as part of the admissions process, we encourage you to apply for financial aid.

 - Financial Aid application priority deadline: January 31

 If you are a non-citizen eligible for resident tuition under HB 1079, please submit the WASFA to apply for student financial aid.

 Equal opportunity and reasonable accommodation

 Western Washington University is committed to providing reasonable accommodations to qualified individuals with disabilities upon request.
-To request an accommodation in the application process, contact disAbility Resources for Students, (360) 650-3083 (voice), (360) 650-7175 (VP), firstname.lastname@example.org.
+To request an accommodation in the application process, contact the Disability Access Center (DAC), (360) 650-3083 (voice), (360) 650-7175 (VP), firstname.lastname@example.org.
 One week advance notice is appreciated.
 To request application materials in an alternate format, please contact the Associate Director of Admissions, Office of Admissions, (360) 650-3440, email@example.com.